sush246824/Quiz-App/README.md

 It's a simple Quiz where you are given 5 options for a given question.
 On selecting Next you can navigate to the next question.If the answer selected is right then its shown in Green color otherwise Red color.
-At the end your score is displayed and you can play again.
+At the end your score is displayed and you have the option to play the game again.